Touchstone Talks: Ep 3 - What's Your Number?

 Right.
 Right.

-And like you said, when that when that
+And like we said, when that, when that

 retirement red zone hits, it's game on.